amaliartnaa/amaliartnaa/README.md

 ###

 <p align="left">Hi, my name is Ratna Amalia Azzahra, u can call me Amel.
-I’m a third-year Information Systems student at Institut Teknologi Sepuluh Nopember.
-I’m passionate about Software Engineering and Artificial Intelligence, particularly in areas like Machine Learning and Deep Learning.
-My primary focus is web development, where I mostly work on the frontend using the React ecosystem.</p>
+I’m a third-year Information Systems student at Institut Teknologi Sepuluh Nopember in Surabaya, Indonesia.
+I’m passionate about Software Engineering and Artificial Intelligence, with a particular interest in Machine Learning and Deep Learning.
+My main focus is web development, where I specialize in frontend development using the React ecosystem</p>

 ###